MicrosoftDocs/Viva/Viva/discover-more-about-each-viva-module.md

     - Viva Sales license
     - Dynamics 365 Sales or Salesforce
 - **Impact on end users:**:
-    - Viva Sales automates data entry for your sales teams so your salespeople have more time to focus on their priorities.
+    - Viva Sales automates data entry for your sales teams so your salespeople have more time to focus on their priorities
 - **Admins and roles:**
-    - Microsoft 365 admin installs the app from the Microsoft 365 admin center or the Microsoft commercial marketplace.
+    - Microsoft 365 admin installs the app from the Microsoft 365 admin center or the Microsoft commercial marketplace
-    - Microsoft Teams admin creates an app setup policy and pins the app for your sales teams.
+    - Microsoft Teams admin creates an app setup policy and pins the app for your sales teams
 - **Change management considerations:**
     - Microsoft Outlook adoption in you're not already using Outlook
-    - Microsoft Teams adoption if you're not already using Teams.
+    - Microsoft Teams adoption if you're not already using Teams

 ## Get started planning for your Viva app